APEC Architect Criteria

 - be registered in their home economy (i.e. in a State/Territory of Australia)

-- have completed a minimum period of professional practice of 7 years after initial registration in any participating economy
+- have completed a minimum period of seven years professional practice after initial registration as an architect in any participating economy.

-- experience must be gained in all of the following categories of architectural practice
+- have experience across all of the following categories of architectural practice:

-- at least 3 years of the 7 year period must have been undertaken as an architect with sole professional responsibility for the design, documentation and contract administration of buildings of moderate complexity OR in collaboration with other architects, as an architect in charge of and professionally responsible for a significant aspect of the design, documentation and/or contract administration of complex buildings.
+- in collaboration with other architects, as an architect in charge of and professionally responsible for a significant aspect of the design, documentation and/or contract administration of complex buildings.

 Architects deemed by the Monitoring Committee in a particular economy (in Australia this is the Board of the Architects Accreditation Council of Australia) to have fulfilled these requirements are eligible for registration as an APEC Architect.